ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

 # Quality Control - Tag-1 Nodebook

-Each step in the Issue checklist will be discussed here, along with other important notes required to use the Nodebook.
+Each step in the Work item checklist will be discussed here, along with other important notes required to use the Nodebook.

 ### Imports cell